awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Misc.md

 | --- | --- | --- | --- | --- |
 |  `p_directory_name`  |  varchar2  |  —  |  Yes  |  The name of the new directory\.  |

-The following example creates a new directory named **product\_descriptions**\.
+The following example creates a new directory named `PRODUCT_DESCRIPTIONS`\.

 ```
 exec rdsadmin.rdsadmin_util.create_directory(p_directory_name => 'product_descriptions');
 ```

+The data dictionary stores the directory name in uppercase\.
 You can list the directories by querying `DBA_DIRECTORIES`\.
 The system chooses the actual host pathname automatically\.
-The following example gets the directory path for the directory named `product_descriptions`:
+The following example gets the directory path for the directory named `PRODUCT_DESCRIPTIONS`:

 ```
-select DIRECTORY_PATH
+SELECT DIRECTORY_PATH
-  from DBA_DIRECTORIES
+  FROM DBA_DIRECTORIES
- where DIRECTORY_NAME='product_descriptions';
+ WHERE DIRECTORY_NAME='PRODUCT_DESCRIPTIONS';

 DIRECTORY_PATH
 ----------------------------------------
 /rdsdbdata/userdirs/01
 ```

-The master user name for the DB instance has read and write privileges in the new directory, and can grant access to other users\.
-Execute privileges are not available for directories on a DB instance\.
+The master user name for the DB instance has read and write privileges in the new directory, and can grant access to other users\. `EXECUTE` privileges are not available for directories on a DB instance\.
 Directories are created in your main data storage space and will consume space and I/O bandwidth\.

 You can drop a directory that you created by using the Oracle `drop directory` command\.
 Dropping a directory doesn't remove its contents\.
 Because the `create_directory()` method can reuse pathnames, files in dropped directories can appear in a newly created directory\.
 Before you drop a directory, you should use `UTL_FILE.FREMOVE` to remove files from the directory\.
 For more information, see [FREMOVE Procedure](https://docs.oracle.com/database/121/ARPLS/u_file.htm#ARPLS70924) in the Oracle documentation\.